filip-dobrocky/filip-dobrocky.github.io/content/about/index.md

 filip.dobrocky(at)gmail.com

 Filip Dobrocký (\* 1998, Banská Bystrica, Slovakia) is a sound designer, audio engineer, sound artist, and programmer, currently studying multimedia creation at the Faculty of Music at JAMU in Brno.
-In his work, he often applies principles of indeterminacy and generative art &mdash; his works are autonomous systems with variable outcomes &mdash; transforming his programming experience into artistic practice.
+In his work, he often applies principles of indeterminacy and generative art &mdash; his works being autonomous systems with variable outcomes &mdash; through which his programming experience is molded into artistic practice.

 # CV